jamesadhitthana/TunaForecaster/README.md

 This python script is responsible for automatically iterating through the original data source folder, cleaning the data, and then saving the new cleaned data files in a new folder.

-Since our data is a collection of coordinates, to clean the data, we had to search for the coordinates of sea ports that surround Southeast Asia and also sea ports along the northern coast of Australia and then compile these coordinates into a .CSV file.
+Since our data is a collection of coordinates, to clean the data, we had to search for the coordinates of seaports that surround Southeast Asia and also sea ports along the northern coast of Australia and then compile these coordinates into a .CSV file.

-With this sea port CSV file we can then compare if each of the data in the original source is between 11.132KM from the sea ports or not.
+With this seaport CSV file we can then compare if each of the data in the original source is between 11.132KM from the seaports or not.
 If a point in our data source is less than 11.132KM from any port in the list, then the data is deleted.
-If a coordinate point is more than 11.133KM, then the data is saved.
+If a coordinate point is more than 11.133KM from any sea port in the list, then the data is saved.

-# 0.1 = 11.132 km
+The distance of 11.132KM is chosen because according to our research, tuna fish tend to start to appear about 7 miles off-shore or about  11.2654KM.
+Therefore, we had to make sure that all of the coordinates that are in the data source are at least 11 kilometers away from the shore in order to make sure that these boats are fishing for tuna and not fishing for another sea creature.
+Since our data source uses the decimal degree geographic information system With that information, we must calculate the distance for every decimal coordinate.

-#TODO: Jelasin decimal
+#TODO: Jelasin decimal //0.1 = 11.132 km
 ```
 sblablablalbalbalblalaba
 ```